thruthesky/easy_packages/easychat/README.md

 ChatService.instance.init();
 ```

+## Logic

+- User must sign in to use any of the chat features.
+  - You must be sure that the user sign in first before using the chat screen.
+Or an error may appears on the screen.

 ## User database

 If your app uses diferent Firestore database structure from what `easychat` expects, you can use the `easyuser` package to setup the user database structure to fit your app.